mehak2006/JS_beginner_projects/leadsTrackerApp/README.md

 - **Delete all leads** with a double-click (for quick cleanup).
 - **Clickable links** that open in a new tab.
 - Minimal, responsive design.
+- **Single-user data** — in the current version, multiple people would share the same database path, so the app is intended for use by a single user or trusted group.

+---
+## ⚠️ Limitations

+- **Single-user only in current version**
+  The app uses one shared database path for all users.
+If multiple people use the app, everyone will see and modify the same list of leads.
+  This makes it suitable for:
+  - Personal use
+  - A small trusted group who intentionally share leads
+  To enable **private lists per user**, Firebase Authentication and user-specific database paths would need to be implemented.

 ---